FOOD&SPICES

 - larger quantities on request

-Gift packaging
+Gift wrapping

-- the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

 Save:

-- store your masala in closed packaging
+- store your masala in a closed container

 - preferably store in a dark, dry and cool place

-- this expiration date is an indication
+- This expiration date is an indication

 Batch number

-The batch number helps us trace which supply an item comes from.
+The batch number helps us trace which supply an item originates from.
 It is stated on the packing slip and the invoice